 Gardens of Piedmont

-Visiting some of the finest gardens in Italy, this wonderful two-week walking tour of Piedmont will show you the full diversity of one of the most fascinating regions in Italy.
+Visiting some of the finest gardens in Italy, this wonderful two-week walking tour of Piedmont will show you the full diversity of one of the most fascinating regions of Europe.

-Interspersed with gentle walks, we will explore the UNESCO-listed royal palaces and gardens in and around Turin (ruled by the Savoy family for nearly 800 years); the vineyards of Le Langhe (one of Italy’s finest wine-producing areas, also UNESCO-listed for its unique landscape and traditions); high altitude gardens in the foothills of the Alps (including a visit to the Gran Paradiso National Park, once the hunting demesne of the Savoy); and finish with the luxuriant gardens of Stresa and the Borromeo Islands on Lake Maggiore (the most romantic of the Italian lakes).
+In a succession of gentle walks, we will explore the UNESCO-listed royal palaces and gardens in and around Turin (ruled by the Savoy family for nearly 800 years); the vineyards of Le Langhe (one of Italy’s finest wine-producing areas, also UNESCO-listed for its unique landscape and traditions); an extraordinary new nature reserve in the Alps (once a hunting demesne of the Savoy); and finish with the luxuriant gardens of Stresa and the Borromeo Islands on Lake Maggiore (the most romantic of the Italian lakes).

 The House of Savoy is one of the oldest royal families in the world and they were nothing if not aspirational.
 With each step up the aristocratic ladder achieved, the Savoy deployed their vast wealth and resources to embellish the palaces and gardens of their realm, using some of Italy and Europe’s finest architects and artists.

 While the Savoy heritage will be central to the tour, it will not be all palaces and formal gardens!
-We will also visit: stately parklands; one Italy’s oldest botanical gardens (in Turin); one of its highest (above Lake Maggiore); its oldest and largest national park; the Zegna Oasis, a 100 kms square nature park in the foothills of the Alps (Italy’s first example of environmental patronage); and the lush private gardens of the Italian lakes, as well as staying on one of the country’s best vineyards (in the Langhe).
+We will also visit stately parklands; one of Italy’s oldest botanical gardens (in Turin); one of its highest (above Lake Maggiore); one of its newest nature reserves, representing the state of the art in restoration ecology: the Zegna Oasis; and the lush private gardens of the Italian lakes, as well as staying on one of the country’s best vineyards (in the Langhe).

 The accommodation is one of the highlights of the tour.
-We spend three nights in four different places: a chic 4-star hotel in a historic building in one of Turin’s most beautiful residential areas; a beautiful vineyard, the family estate of an ex-president of the Italian Republic in the Langhe; a magnificently restored and converted former Carmelite convent, on a hilltop in the foothills pf the Alps, whose previous house-guests including Eleonora Duse and Ginger Rogers; and a lovely family-run hotel on a picturesque island on Lake Maggiore, whose visitors have included Toscanini, Hemingway, GB Shaw, the Emperor of Japan and Charles and Diana!
+We spend three nights in four different places: a chic 4-star hotel in a historic building in one of Turin’s most beautiful residential areas; a beautiful vineyard, the family estate of an ex-president of the Italian Republic in the Langhe; a magnificently restored aristocratic home in the verdant countryside at the foot of the Alps; and a lovely family-run hotel on a picturesque island on Lake Maggiore, whose visitors have included Toscanini, Hemingway, GB Shaw, the Emperor of Japan and Charles and Diana!

 The walks are walks, not hikes!
 They will enable you to experience first-hand the stunning gardens, parklands and natural heritage of this beautiful and diverse region.
-They include two walks through some of Italy’s finest vineyards, a day exploring Italy’s oldest national park, a stroll around the shores of Lake Orta and an easy walk through an alpine botanical garden high above Lake Maggiore to a peak from where you can see three countries, seven lakes and the Po Valley.
-The walks are from four to fourteen kilometres, follow good paths and can be shortened or skipped, if you wish.
+They include strolls through ancient and modern formal gardens, two walks through some of Italy’s finest vineyards, a day exploring the high-altitude wetlands of the Alpine Valle d’Aosta (or alternatively, the museums, monuments and shops of Aosta, the northernmost city in Roman Italy and now the centre of one of the country’s most vibrant regional economies), an amble around Lake Orta and an easy walk through an alpine botanical garden high above Lake Maggiore.
+The walks range in length from four to sixteen kilometres, follow good paths and can be shortened or skipped, if you wish.

-Piedmont cooking may have certain refinements (it does after all border with France and there has been a flourishing exchange of gastronomic ideas going back some 800 years under the Savoy) but it is deeply rooted in a tradition of simple wholesome cooking, which relies on first class, very tasty ingredients.
-Truffles, garlic, game and crisp vegetables, together with cheese and rice are the basis of Piedmont specialties, accompanied by some of Italy’s finest wines.
-Apart from excellent meals in a variety of settings, two of the highlights of the tour will be having our own chef for the three nights in the Langhe and dinner in a private home on one of the Borromeo Islands on the last night.
+Piedmont cooking may have certain refinements (it does after all border with France and there has been a flourishing exchange of gastronomic ideas going back some 800 years under the Savoy) but it is deeply rooted in a tradition of simple wholesome cooking.
+It relies on first class, very tasty ingredients: truffles, garlic, game and crisp vegetables, together with cheese and rice, are the bases of Piedmont specialties, and are accompanied by some of Italy’s finest wines.
+Apart from excellent meals in a variety of settings, two of the highlights of the tour will be having our own chef for two of the three nights in the Langhe and dinner in a private home on Lake Maggiore on the last night.

 Interested in the Gardens of Piedmont walking tour: Turin to Lake Maggiore Guided Tour?Don't miss out, make your booking now.
 Book Now › Make an Enquiry ›